BeatriceMarsili/BigDataProject/README.md

 $	pyhton3 - m venv virtual
 `

 **2)** Then activate the environment and install all the required packages.
-They are stored inside teh *environment.txt* file.
+They are stored inside the *environment.txt* file.

 `
 $ 	. virtual/bin/activate